nojii27/spotinder/README.md

 ## `/match/{ID}`

-Permet d&rsquo;obtenir les infos sur un match
+Get information about a match

 -   GET